knaw-huc/tt-architecture/README.md

 # Team Text - Software Architecture Overview

-## Service Oriented Architecture for Text Collections
+## 1. Service Oriented Architecture for Text Collections

+### 1.1.
+Current SOA for Text Collections

-This is our current Service Oriented Architecture for making available (enriched) Text Collections:
+This is our current Service Oriented Architecture for making available (enriched) Text Collections, it still includes uses of TextRepo.

 ```{.mermaid format=svg}
 flowchart TD